 Our favorite: Citrus Fruits and Mint

-- Cut one lemon, one lime and half of an orange in quarters
+- Cut one lemon, one lime, and half of an orange into quarters

 - Squeeze them in a glass jar